beau1399/arensee/README.md

 Note that member "value" reflects the value of each piece (pawn=1, queen=9, etc.); this is key to the chess engine seen in Engine.js.
 Members "x" and "y" extend down and right from the back (black) left corner of the board.

 Finally, we see properties coming in from a "Pawn" module.
 Prop "sprite" (the appearance of the picece rendering) comes from "Pawn.Black", seen in Pawn.js.
+Similarly, we have "Rook.Black" in Rook.js, "Knight.White" in Knight.js, and so on for all the piece types.

-This file is shown below, with ellipses as commented:
+Here is Bishop.js, with ellipses as commented:
 ```
 import Movement from './Movement';
 const Bishop = {